zama-ai/tfhe-rs/README.md

 **TFHE-rs** is meant for developers and researchers who want full control over what they can do with TFHE, while not having to worry about the low level implementation.
-The goal is to have a stable, simple, high-performance and production-ready library for all the advanced features of TFHE.
+The goal is to have a stable, simple, high-performance, and production-ready library for all the advanced features of TFHE.

 ## Getting Started